Queer Goldfields

 (5 July 1842 – 20 January 1880)

-He was born in Berlin in 1842 and given the name Johanna Jorgenson.
+Jack Jorgensen (sometimes Jorgenson) was born in Berlin in 1842 and given the name Johanna Jorgenson.

-At some stage he migrated to Australia where he worked in a variety of jobs around several states.
+As a teen, he migrated to Australia where he worked in a variety of jobs around several states.

 Copyright © 2024 Queer Goldfields - All Rights Reserved.